-There are ways to minimize them and their long term effects.
+There are ways to minimize veins that have appeared during pregnancy and their long term effects.

 Typically, there are three main causes.
 The first, probably the most obvious, is that as the baby grows pressure on the veins in the pelvis increases.
 This will make it harder for the veins in the legs to circulate the blood back to the heart.
 This will cause the blood to get backed up in the lower legs and cause the veins to bulge which can present in symptoms of swelling, pain, or visible veins.
 Second, there is a larger amount of blood in the body due to the growing baby.
 Lastly, female hormones that are released at an increase rate during pregnancy can cause the walls of veins to weaken.